Medically reviewed by Drugs.com. Last updated on Jul 13, 2022.

-Vulvodynia (vul-voe-DIN-e-uh) is chronic pain in the area around the opening of your vagina (vulva) for which there is no identifiable cause.
-The pain, burning or irritation associated with vulvodynia may make you so uncomfortable that sitting for long periods or having sex becomes unthinkable.
-The condition can go on for months or years.
+Vulvodynia (vul-voe-DIN-e-uh) is chronic pain or discomfort around the opening of your vagina (vulva) for which there's no identifiable cause and which lasts at least three months.
+The pain, burning or irritation associated with vulvodynia can make you so uncomfortable that sitting for long periods or having sex becomes unthinkable.
+The condition can last for months to years.

 If you have vulvodynia, don't let the absence of visible signs or embarrassment about discussing the symptoms keep you from seeking help.
-Treatment options are available to lessen your pain and discomfort.
+Treatment options are available to lessen your discomfort.
+And your doctor might be able to determine a cause for your vulvar pain, so it's important to have an examination.

-The main vulvodynia symptom is pain in your genital area, which can be characterized by:
+The main vulvodynia symptom is pain in your genital area, which can be characterized as:

 - Painful intercourse (dyspareunia)

-The pain you experience may be constant or occasional and can last for months or even years, but it can vanish as suddenly as it started.
-You may feel the pain in your entire vulvar area (generalized), or it may be localized to a certain area, such as the opening of your vagina (vestibule).
+Your pain might be constant or occasional.
+It might occur only when the sensitive area is touched (provoked).
+You might feel the pain in your entire vulvar area (generalized), or the pain might be localized to a certain area, such as the opening of your vagina (vestibule).

-A similar condition, vestibulodynia, may cause pain only when pressure is applied to the area surrounding the entrance to your vagina.
+A similar condition, vestibulodynia, causes pain only when pressure is applied to the area surrounding the entrance to your vagina.

 When to see a doctor

-Although women often don't tell their doctors about the problem, vulvodynia is a fairly common condition.
+Although women often don't mention vulvodynia to their doctors, the condition is fairly common.

-Doctors don't know what causes vulvodynia, but contributing factors may include:
+Doctors don't know what causes vulvodynia, but possible contributing factors include:

 - Injury to or irritation of the nerves surrounding your vulvar region